-Corporate Governance Council recommendation We have followed the recommendation in full for the whole of the period above.
-We have disclosed We have NOT followed the recommendation in full for the whole of the period above.
-We have disclosed 2.3 A listed entity should disclose: (a) the names of the directors considered by the board to be independent directors; (b) if a director has an interest, position, association or relationship of the type described in Box 2.3 but the board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position, association or relationship in question and an explanation of why the board is of that opinion; and (c) the length of service of each director. the names of the directors considered by the board to be independent directors: in section 2.6 ('Independence of Directors) of our Corporate Governance Statement OR at this location: where applicable, the information referred to in paragraph (b): in our Corporate Governance Statement OR at this location: Insert location here the length of service of each director: in section 2.3 ('Board Composition, election and reelection') of our Corporate Governance Statement OR at this location: Insert location here an explanation why that is so in our Corporate Governance Statement 2.4 A majority of the board of a listed entity should be independent directors. the fact that we follow this recommendation: in section 2.3 ('Board Composition, election and reelection') of our Corporate Governance Statement OR at this location: Insert location here an explanation why that is so in our Corporate Governance Statement OR we are an externally managed entity and this recommendation is therefore not applicable 2.5 The chair of the board of a listed entity should be an independent director and, in particular, should not be the same person as the CEO of the entity. the fact that we follow this recommendation: in section 2.3 ('Board Composition, election and reelection') of our Corporate Governance Statement OR at this location: Insert location here an explanation why that is so in our Corporate Governance Statement OR we are an externally managed entity and this recommendation is therefore not applicable
+Corpo ate Governance Council recommendation Where a box below is ticked, 4 we have followed the recommendation in full for the whole of the period above.
+We have disclosed this in our Corporate Governance Statement: Where a box below is ticked, we have NOT followed the recommendation in full for the whole of the period above.
+Our reasons for not doing so are: 5 2.3 A listed entity should disclose: (a) the names of the directors considered by the board to be independent directors; (b) if a director has an interest, position, affiliation or relationship of the type described in Box 2.3 but the board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position or relationship in question and an explanation of why the board is of that opinion; and (c) the length of service of each director.
+Image: Statement Image: Statement set out in our Corporate Governance Statement 2.4 A majority of the board of a listed entity should be independent directors. set out in our Corporate Governance Statement OR we are an externally managed entity and this recommendation is therefore not applicable 2.5 The chair of the board of a listed entity should be an independent director and, in particular, should not be the same person as the CEO of the entity. set out in our Corporate Governance Statement OR we are an externally managed entity and this recommendation is therefore not applicable 2.6 A listed entity should have a program for inducting new directors and for periodically reviewing whether there is a need for existing directors to undertake professional development to maintain the skills and knowledge needed to perform their role as directors effectively. set out in our Corporate Governance Statement OR we are an externally managed entity and this recommendation is therefore not applicable